corcorana/restingIAF/iaf_manu.md

 PAF estimates are typically extracted from parieto-occipital EEG channels while the participant relaxes with their eyes closed.
 This strategy exploits the classic observation that alpha oscillations dominate EEG recorded over centro-posterior scalp regions when visual sensory input is suppressed [@barry2007;@sadaghiani2016].
 Although PAF can often be rapidly ascertained upon visual inspection of the PSD function ([Fig_pafs](#pafs)), this approach to IAF extraction is inefficient and potentially impractical when dealing with large datasets [@chiang2008;@goljahani2012].
-Moreover, it is well documented that a sizeable proportion of individuals fail to manifest an unambiguous PAF, on account of their being either two (or more) peaks within the alpha band [so-called ‘split-peaks’; @chiang2011], or a general absence of prominant alpha-band activity [e.g., @anokhin1996] (see [Fig_bad_pafs](#bad_pafs)).
+Moreover, it is well documented that a sizeable proportion of individuals fail to manifest an unambiguous PAF, on account of their being either two (or more) peaks within the alpha band [so-called ‘split-peaks’; @chiang2011], or a general absence of prominent alpha-band activity [e.g., @anokhin1996] (see [Fig_bad_pafs](#bad_pafs)).
 Under the former circumstances, the adjudicator<!-- AC: this term has proved controversial. i deliberately wanted to underscore the tacit subjectivity involved in judging whether a given PSD manifests a (singular) peak. i'm open to alteratives but would like to retain this connotation, if possible. --> must decide whether a single, primary peak can be justifiably discerned amidst competing peak candidates; under the latter, they must determine whether the signal is too noisy to derive reliable inferences pertaining to the IAF.
 Relating back to the PAF formulation outlined above, these scenarios can be construed as the problem of evaluating whether the $\phi$ criterion has been satisfied (or alternatively, of determining the correct threshold level where this criterion ought to be located).
 Such cases may be prone to biased or inconsistent assessment [@chiang2008], pose significant challenges to replicability, and can result in the exclusion of a substantial subset of participants from IAF-related analyses [see for e.g., @bornkessel-schlesewsky2015].